bci/Namecheap-DDNS-Update/README.md

 Namecheap-DDNS-Update
 =====================

-Macintosh bash script to set the ddns ip address of one or more hosts in your domain hosted at namecheap.com
+Macintosh bash script to update the ddns ip address of one or more hosts in a domain hosted at namecheap.com

 Getting Started:
 ----------------
-1. Create a A record on namecheap.com for the host you will be updating. _Hint: you can update more then one host, i.e.: @ and www_
+1. Create a A record on namecheap.com for the host you will be updating. _Hint: you can update more then one host, i.e.: @ and www.
+You may also wish to keep a low TTL value for these hosts, i.e: 60-120_
-2. Enable DDNS by Modifing your domain and clicking on the Dynamic DNS entry on the left hand menu.
-Note the Password string that is assigned to this domain.
+2. Enable DDNS by Modifing your domain and clicking on the **Dynamic DNS** entry on the left hand menu.
+Write down the Password string that is assigned to this domain.
 3. Edit the section of the script:

 ```